 • Teaching requirement.
 University policy requires that all doctoral students participate in an appropriately structured teaching practicum.
-This can be CSE 698 in conjunction with a teaching assistantship (TA) in the first year.
+This requirement can be satisfied by taking CSE 698 in conjunction with a teaching assistantship (TA) in the first year.

-Some Ph.D. students might also be advised by the Graduate Program Director to take an undergraduate course under the CSE 587 designation as part of their preparation for the Ph.D. qualifier and/or proficiency requirements.
-However, this is considered preparatory and CSE 587 is not counted towards the Ph.D. course requirements.
+Some PhD students might also be advised by the Graduate Program Director to take an undergraduate course under the CSE 587 designation as part of their preparation for the PhD qualifier and/or proficiency requirements.
+However, this is considered preparatory and CSE 587 is not counted towards the PhD course requirements.
 See Section 4.7 for information on taking undergraduate courses under CSE 587.
 Note that registration in CSE 587 is only with permission of the Graduate Program Director.